How to Enhance Productivity, Consistency, and Peace of Mind

+Using automated solutions to complete some of your administrative tasks may be the answer.
 Building automation strategies for your museum or department can increase productivity, consistency, and even bring a little peace and quiet to your team.

-- Use Free Tools
+1. Use Free Tools

-For example, IFTTT, which stands for If This Than That, has become the free automation tool of choice for many departments looking to simplify their processes.
-The app connects with other applications in your toolkit, such as Google Drive and your email inbox, to act as the middle man for your tasks.
+For example, IFTTT, which stands for If This Then That, has become the free automation tool of choice for many departments looking to simplify their processes.
+The app connects with other applications in your toolkit, such as Google Drive and your email inbox, to act as an intermediary for your tasks.
 By helping the apps you’ve connected “talk to each other,” you can set up an automated system that tells your apps to complete a task based on a formula.
 Essentially, ‘If a task is completed in the first app, then complete a second task in the second app,’ or, ‘If this happens, do that.’

 If your team uses Microsoft, there’s a suite that can be used to create automation strategies for museums.

-- Create Easy Documentation
+2. Create Easy Documentation

-Instead, create an easy video library of tasks and your process by opening a screen capture tool like QuickTime Player.
+Instead, create an easy video library of tasks and your process by opening a screen capture tool like OBS Studio.
 Record yourself completing the tasks, and either speak through the steps or add in notes over the recording to help the viewer understand what the steps are, and why you’re doing them.
-That way, anytime a member of your team is looking to add to their skillset, you can simply direct them to a pre-recorded video-manual to help walk through the task.
+That way, anytime a member of your team is looking to add to their skill set, you can simply direct them to a prerecorded video manual to help walk through the task.

 If you’ve implemented automated invoice tracking for your email, create the habit of also snapping a quick picture of printed invoices you receive while traveling for work and emailing them to yourself, so that your paper receipts can also be tracked.
-If you’ve begun to create a how-to-video-library, make sure to save each video with a title that explains what the video is about.
+Or, maybe you’ve begun to create a how-to-video-library.
+Make sure to save each video with a title that explains what the video is about.

-- Brainstorm Your Department’s Tasks
+4. Brainstorm Your Department’s Tasks

-Automation doesn’t happen by happy-accident.
+Automation doesn’t happen by happy accident.
 It’s a product of intentional strategy and a little elbow grease.
-By building an overview of your department’s tasks, and brainstorming how to automate the tedious pieces, you can build the habit of continued automation over time.
+By building an overview of your department’s tasks (with an online task management tool), and brainstorming how to automate the tedious pieces, you can build the habit of continued automation over time.

-- Don’t Be Afraid to Let Go
+5. Don’t Be Afraid to Let Go

 Testing the waters with automation is a great first step, and it’s ok to go slow.
 Begin your automation journey with jobs that will be easy to manage, to learn how you feel about the process.
 You can move into more complex automation later, but for now, getting started is enough.

-- Take Your Automated Processes and Systems to the Next Level
+6. Take Your Automated Processes and Systems to the Next Level

 From updating exhibition checklists, to completing object photography requests, to publishing images and collections data in your online gallery, museum-wide collections workflows can take a long time to sort out, and a process that works for one team may not work for others.
 It’s easy for museums that are collaborating across departments to get their workflow wires crossed, and either miss steps, or make tasks more complex than they need to be.